Sister Moon (Transvision Vamp song)

 "Sister Moon" was Transvision Vamp's fifth single release and the final single to be taken from their debut album Pop Art.
 It was a minor hit on the UK Singles Chart in 1988, peaking at #41.

 In Australia, "Sister Moon" was released in 1989 as the fourth and final single from the album, following "Tell That Girl to Shut Up".

+Critical reception

+Jerry Smith of British magazine Music Week reviewed single positively.
+He called title track a "fine pop song", "downbeat ballad with acoustic backing and breathy vocals" and expressed assurance that single will grant "high exposure to give them yet more chart action."